ryancorywright/SparsePortfolioSelection.jl/README.md

 In order to run this software, you must install a recent version of Julia from http://julialang.org/downloads/.
 The most recent version of Julia at the time this code was last tested was Julia 1.2.0.

 A number of packages must be installed in Julia before the code can be run.
-These packages are DataFrames, and StatsBase.
 They can be added by running:

 `using Pkg' 'Pkg.add("JuMP, MathProgBase, CPLEX, Random, LinearAlgebra, Mosek, JLD, LaTeXStrings, DataFrames, Test, Suppressor, DelimitedFiles, CSV, StatsBase")`